Maryland's rich equestrian heritage evokes a variety of traditions

 Horse trials and shows

-Capitol Polo Club, Poolesville (Montgomery County) – Located on nearly 600 acres in the Montgomery County Agricultural Reserve, the club has three full-sized polo fields, an outdoor and indoor arenas, and a grandstand.
+Capitol Polo Club, Poolesville (Montgomery County) – Located on nearly 600 acres in the Montgomery County Agricultural Reserve, this club has three full-sized polo fields, outdoor and indoor arenas, and a grandstand.
 The Polo Academy offers a full range of instruction, and the Development League allows Academy graduates to continue their progress in learning how to play.
 Weekend matches are open the public.

 Maryland Polo Club, Monkton (Harford County) – Games are held Fridays at 6 p.m. and Sundays at 3 p.m., starting June and running through the summer.
 The field is near Ladew Gardens.
 Tailgating is a popular way for visitors to watch the matches.
-This club was formed in 1972.